rafiibnsultan/WalkGPT/README.md

 The pretrained **WalkGPT-13B** model weights are available on Hugging Face:

 👉 **[Download WalkGPT-13B Weights](https://huggingface.co/rafiibnsultan/walkgpt-13b)**
+We currently release the **WalkGPT-13B** model weights.
 The repository contains the merged Hugging Face checkpoint and tokenizer files required to run inference.
+Additional model variants may be released in the future.

 ## Grant Information